shadow-robot/sr_interface/sr_robot_commander/doc/tutorial/RobotCommander.rst

    current_state = commander.get_current_state()

-   # To get the current state but enforcing that each joint is within its limits
+   # To get the current state while enforcing that each joint is within its limits
    current_state = commander.get_current_state_bounded()